-b) Terahertz Imaging: Using THz radiation to form images has many particular technical advantages over microwaves and visible light.
-THz imaging [106] exhibits high spatial resolution due to smaller wavelengths and ultra-wide bandwidths with moderately sized hardware than imaging using low frequencies.
-Compared with infrared and visible light, THz waves have better penetration performance, making common materials relatively transparent before THz imaging equipment.
-There are many security screening applications, such as checking postal packages for concealed objects, allowing THz imaging through envelopes, packages, parcels, and small bags to identify potential hazardous items [35].
-Based on the property that THz radiation is non-ionizing and therefore no known health risk to biological cells except for heating has motivated its application in the human body, where ionizing radiation, i.e., ultraviolet, X-Ray, and Gamma Ray, will raise high health risks.
-Therefore, THz imaging is suitable for the stand-off detection of items such as firearms, bombs, and explosive belts hidden beneath clothing in airports, train stations, and border crossings [60].
+b) Terahertz Imaging: Using THz radiation to form images has many technical advantages over microwaves and visible light.
+THz imaging [108] exhibits high spatial resolution due to smaller wavelengths and ultra-wide bandwidths with moderately sized hardware than imaging using low frequencies.
+Compared with infrared and visible light, THz waves have better penetration performance, making common materials relatively transparent to THz signals.
+There are many security screening applications, such as checking postal packages for concealed objects, allowing THz imaging through envelopes, packages, parcels, and small bags to identify potential hazardous items [39].
+THz radiation is non-ionizing, and therefore it has no known health risks to biological cells except for heating, which has motivated its application for imaging of the human body, where ionizing radiations, i.e., ultraviolet,